iamvitalyo/jin/readme.txt

 Our computers must do this: Pentogram Geometric Symbol + Task Geometric Symbol = Result of task Geometric Symbol.

 With my boy brain i generate 91% success if woman will start do this, 91% that will be Utopia.
+Nature told that we must ask the questions in circle, if this idea is true you can calculate by balance, if 50% and more % is true, "o" teach us balance so between all statements in this file you calculate avg % of true, if true 50% or more then do.

 If woman want we or she can rename project on "Goddess", or on name of first woman what will make first PR with code.